rmlmcfadden/rmlmcfadden.github.io/ion-implantation/srim.md

 - [SRIM 2010](https://doi.org/10.1016/j.nimb.2010.02.091)
 - [SRIM 2003](https://doi.org/10.1016/j.nimb.2004.01.208)

-Though the software is free, it is [closed source] and writtin in (the now defunct language) [Visual Basic].
+Though the software is free, it is [closed source] and written in (the now defunct language) [Visual Basic].
 Niether of these traits are particularly appealing
 (or sensible) by modern standards.